 CBD oil is taken via vaping or ingestion.
 Oral CBD is less likely to cause side effects, so beginners may want to start here.
 You can put a few drops of the oil under your tongue, take CBD capsules, or even eat a CBD-infused treat.

 Vaping CBD oil may be beneficial if you’re experiencing a severe migraine at home and you don’t have to travel anywhere.
-The NCI explains that the inhalation process delivers the compounds to your bloodstream much quicker than other methods.
+The explains that the inhalation process delivers the compounds to your bloodstream much quicker than other methods.

 Currently, there aren’t any formal guidelines for proper dosing for a migraine.
 CBD Oil Review recommends using between 2.5 and 20 milligrams (mg) per day for chronic pain.